CalvinKrist/FractalRenderer/README.md

 ### Navigating the fractal:

-··*click around on the fractal to move the viewport.
+* Click around on the fractal to move the viewport.

-··*Click ',' to zoom in and '.' to zoom out.
+* Click ',' to zoom in and '.' to zoom out.

 ### Editing the fractal: